 In this output, you can see the interface of the main application.
 We have a login screen on the left and a signup screen on the right.
 It is mandatory to provide all the information in both the login and registration screens.

-In this screen, the user trying to log in is not registered that is why she is seeing this error message.
-The same error will appear if the registered user will put in the wrong credentials.
+In this screen, the user is trying to log in but is not registered, which is why she is seeing this error message.
+The same error will appear if the registered user puts in the wrong credentials.

-This is the validation error, user tried to logged in without all fields filled.
+This is the validation error; the user tried to log in without all fields.

-This is another validation error, it is important that Password and re-entered passwords are same.
+This is another validation error; the Password and the re-entered passwords must be the same.

-In this output user has provided all the information and password matched with re-enter password column.
+In this output user has provided all the information, and the password matches the re-enter password column.
 The user is registered with the application.

-In this output, you can see that already registered user can login by providing the correct credentials..
+In this output, you can see that an already registered user can log in by providing the correct credentials..

-Below you can see, the registration form in python using tkinter data has been saved the sqlite3 database.
+Below you can see the registration form in Python using tkinter; the data has been saved in the SQLite3 database.